The Twins Almanac for August

 August 3, 1962

-Twins slugger Harmon Killebrew hits a monster home run off Hall of Famer Jim Bunning over the roof and out of Tiger Stadium.
-The only other righties to hit the ball over the roof of Tiger Stadium are Frank Howard, Mark McGwire, and Cecil Fielder.
+Harmon Killebrew hit a monster home run off Hall of Famer Jim Bunning over the roof and out of Tiger Stadium on this date in 1962.
+The only other right-handed batters to hit the ball over the roof of Tiger Stadium are Frank Howard, Mark McGwire, and Cecil Fielder.

 August 3, 1969

-Rich Reese hits a pinch-hit grand slam in the seventh, powering the Twins to a 5-2 win over the Orioles, snapping Dave McNally’s 15-game winning streak.
-He had 17-straight wins going back to 1968.
+Rich Reese hit a seventh-inning pinch-hit grand slam on this date in 1969 which wound up snapping Orioles starter Dave McNally’s 15-game winning streak.
+And he had won 17-straight stretching back to 1968.

-Bonus Fact: The American and National Leagues split into two divisions (East and West) in 1969.
-The Twins won the first two AL West pennants in ’69 and ’70, but were swept by Baltimore three games to none in the American League Championship Series both years.
+Bonus Fact: The American and National Leagues each split into two divisions (East and West) in 1969.
+The Twins won the first two AL West titles in ’69 and ’70, but were swept by Baltimore three games to none in the ALCS both years.

 August 3, 1987